 1) Smash Burgers

-I will be honest; for years, I resisted smash burgers, regarding the style as just a passing trend.
-After creating them once, I involved myself with the issue.
-You will need a serious griddle or cast iron, a loose ball of beef, and some conviction to do the smashing and not chicken out.
-Those crispy edges are reminiscent of the mouthwatering diner burgers with all the best ingredients combined.
+I have to say that for many years, I had a bias against smash burgers due to seeing them as a passing trend.
+After making them once, I had to rethink my position.
+You really need an intense griddle or cast iron, a loose ball of beef, and some serious smashing conviction to do this.
+The crispy edges take me back to those amazing diner burgers with all the best stuff.

 3) Barbecue Chicken Thighs

-• Sear first, finish second.
-Get color on one side over direct heat (2-3 minutes), then move to indirect to finish through (no more flare-ups, no more burn).
+- Sear first, then finish.
+Get color on one side over direct heat (2-3 mins).
+Then move it to indirect heat to finish.
+There should be no flares or burns.

-• Use the cool zone as a holding area.
-Chicken thighs that need 5 more minutes can sit on indirect heat while the burgers sear.
-Stuff stops crowding.
+- Use the cool zone to hold food.
+Chicken thighs that need 5 more minutes can sit on indirect heat while the burgers are being seared.
+This stops crowding.

 4) Salmon

-This is my ‘I want something that feels more casual but still special’ move.
-Get a cedar plank, prepare salmon, and cook until flaky, congrats, you’re the kind of person that has matching serving utensils.
-Using a brown sugar and mustard glaze will surely work as a form of seasoning.
-However, you may substitute this with basic spices and a squeeze of lemon.
-It should be clear and cooked all the way through, and a party is not the time to discuss doneness.
+Let’s call this my “please make this feel casual but still special” move.
+Buy a cedar plank, prepare salmon, and cook until flaky.
+You will get the kind of person that has matching serving utensils.
+To glaze your salmon, brown sugar and mustard will definitely work.
+You can also use just plain spices and lemon.
+It has to be a bit translucent, as it should be cooked through, and a party is not the right time to discuss the doneness of your salmon.

 5) Veggie Skewers